Kursum Mosque, Kastoria

 The Kursum Mosque (Κουρσούμ Τζαμί, from Kurşunlu Camii) is a historical Ottoman-era mosque in the town of Kastoria, Western Macedonia, Greece.
 The mosque is located close to the old centre of town, on Mitropoleos Street.
-Like most mosques in Greece, it has not been operational since the 1920s, and is currently in a poor state of preservation.
+Like most mosques in Greece, it has not been operational since the 1920s, and lay in a poor state of preservation for decades before renovation works in the mid 2020s.

 History

 Construction

 Kursum Mosque, named for its lead roof, was the most prominent mosque of Kastoria.
 The dating for its construction following the Ottoman conquest is either the fifteenth or sixteenth century.
 Tsamisis and Moutsopoulos wrote it was built on the site of a previous Byzantine church, which in turn was erected on the site of an ancient pagan temple.
 A turbe or burial monument located within Kursum Mosque's courtyard had four brick walls and arches enclosed by a dome.
 Under the Ottomans, the mosque functioned as a place of worship for several centuries until Kastoria was annexed by Greece.
 The last imam sold the mosque prior to the departure of the town's Muslim population.